alexwlchan/alexwlchan.net/src/_drafts/animated-bird.md

 Each swoop is animated in the same way, so let's focus on the purple one, just because it's the most visually interesting.

-The technique is similar to something I've described on this blog before -- the animation is [applying a mask][masking] to the underlying image, and the mask gradually expands to show more and more of the image.
+The animation is applying a mask to the underlying image, and the mask gradually expands to show more and more of the image.
-In particular, the mask matches the general shape of the brush stroke, so as it expands, it reveals more of the image.
+The mask matches the general shape of the brush stroke, so as it expands, it reveals more of the image.
+I wrote about [masking with SVG][masking] four years ago, and the principle is similar here -- but the Swift.org animation uses HTML5 canvas, not SVG.

 The best way to explain this is with a quick demo: as you drag the slider back and forth, you can see the mask include more or less of the brush stroke, and that's reflected in the final image.